zacanger/trash/README.md

 Like a rectangle with more 0 or more other rectangles in it, optionally with gaps between them, and with borders colored as defined in the config.
+My use case is usually consistent: one primary window on the left taking up half the screen, and one to four secondary screens on the right, stacked.

 ### TODO